 The COR documents are available through the online curriculum platform eLumen.
-If you have difficulty accessing eLumen contact Patrick Backes in the Curriculum Office.
+If you need help accessing eLumen, contact Patrick Backes in the Curriculum Office.

 Qualifications for Teaching DE Courses at College of the Canyons

 Requirements for Web-Enhancing Face-to-Face Courses via Canvas